 There are two memoir teachers and three fiction teachers for the juried workshops.
 You will have the option to select your preference of teacher on the online application.
 You will be notified of your teacher placement with your acceptance in April, and you will then have the opportunity to accept and secure your spot by submitting the tuition payment.
-In 2016, we were able to place almost all students with their preference; however, we cannot guarantee that you will be placed with your first choice of teacher.
+In 2017, we were able to place almost all students with their preference; however, we cannot guarantee that you will be placed with your first choice of teacher.
 Please read the faculty bios and workshop descriptions to help you select your preference of teacher.

 How do I apply for a workshop?

 Workshop registration is available online only.
-Registration links will be posted in mid December 2016.
+Registration links will be posted in early January 2018.